-Partnered with the USC School for Cinematic Arts, the Screen Scoring program provides student composers the unique opportunity to collaborate with student filmmakers and game designers in creating music for more than 100 anual film and game projects.
-Additionally, as part of their course work, student composers record 8-10 scoring projects with professional musicians and engineers on Hollywood scoring stages.
+Partnered with the USC School for Cinematic Arts, the Screen Scoring program provides student composers the unique opportunity to collaborate with student filmmakers and game designers in creating music for more than 100 annual film and game projects.
+Additionally, as part of their course work, student composers record 8-10 scoring projects with professional musicians and engineers on Hollywood-area scoring stages.

-Many notable USC Thornton alumni have been honored with an Oscar, Golden Globe, Bafta, Emmy, Grammy nominations and awards, including Marco Beltrami, James Horner, James Newton Howard, Bear McCreary, David Newman, and current faculty members Bruce Broughton and Garry Schyman.
-For a more in-depth look at the Screen Scoring program, please visit the program website.
+Many notable USC Thornton alumni have been honored with Oscar, Golden Globe, Bafta, Emmy, and/or Grammy nominations and awards, including Christophe Beck, Marco Beltrami, James Horner, James Newton Howard, Bear McCreary, David Newman, John Nordstrom, and current faculty members Daniel Carlin, Laura Karpman, Garry Schyman, Lawrence Shragge, and Chris Young.

 For an in-depth look at the program, please visit the Screen Scoring Mini Site.